epics-docs/epics-docs/specs/EPICSBuildFacility.rst

 The main ingredients of the build system are:

--  A set of conﬁguration ﬁles and tools provided in the EPICS base/configure directory
+-  A set of configuration files and tools provided in the EPICS base/configure directory
--  A corresponding set of conﬁguration ﬁles in the <top>/configure directory of a non-base <top> directory structure to be built.
-The makeBaseApp.pl and makeBaseExt.pl scripts create these conﬁguration ﬁles.
-Many of these ﬁles just include a ﬁle of the same name from the base/configure directory.
+-  A corresponding set of configuration files in the <top>/configure directory of a non-base <top> directory structure to be built.
+The makeBaseApp.pl and makeBaseExt.pl scripts create these configuration files.
+Many of these files just include a file of the same name from the base/configure directory.
--  Makeﬁles in each directory of the <top> directory structure to be built
+-  Makefiles in each directory of the <top> directory structure to be built
--  User created conﬁguration ﬁles in build created
+-  User created configuration files in build created
    $(INSTALL_LOCATION)/cfg directories.

 Features